GrandeAnde/Portfolio/DoD Cert Install/README.md

 #### What problems did you face?
 1. The DoD uses TAMP files to tell Install Root which certificates, CRL details, and policy metadata to install.
 A TAMP message is a digitally signed, binary-encoded .ir4 file, which prevents tampering or unauthorized use of trusted certificates.
 These can only be accessed by the Install Root          application.
 2. If we wanted to install certs manually using PowerShell native tools, we'd need to obtain the certs directly from DISA and completely bypass both TAMP and InstallRoot.
-While this is achievable, it would would mean skipping the DoD’s official trust model.
+While this is achievable, it would mean skipping the DoD’s official trust model.

 Given that InstallRoot performs all of the trust validation and store placement automatically, it made more sense to automate the process using a .bat file, where it ran consistently and reliably

 ### What's Under the Hood
-This originalyl started as a 2-3 line .bat file deployed by SCCM to run on a schedule.
+This originally started as a 2-3 line .bat file deployed by SCCM to run on a schedule.
 We often found it did not work but had no idea why since the script did not include logging.

 #### It has evolved to include
 * logging and log rotation